 - Create or log in to your account on GitHub.

 - Navigate to the Magento 2 repository.

 - Clone the repo into your development environment and start playing.

 As community and Magento writers’ changes are merged to the repository, your fork becames outdated and pull requests might result in conflicts.
 To see if your fork is outdated, open the fork page in GitHub and if at the top the message

-This branch is NUMBER commits behind magento:2.0. displays, it means your fork must be updated.
+This branch is NUMBER commits behind magento:2.2-develop. displays, it means your fork must be updated.